 - Typically, inverter warranties won’t reimburse any labor costs associated with installing new equipment, but many popular inverter companies cover shipping fees for new equipment

 - Visit the EnergySage Marketplace to compare solar inverter options

 Solar inverter warranties at a glance

-Industry standard: depends on the type of inverter; most string inverter technologies come with a warranty between 10-15 years, while module level power electronics (like microinverters and power optimizers) often have 25-year warranties.
+Industry standard: depends on the type of inverter; most string inverter technologies come with a warranty of about 12 years, while module level power electronics (like microinverters and power optimizers) often have 25-year warranties.
 If you install a string + power optimizer solution, your string inverter and power optimizers often come with different warranty terms.

 Also known as a materials warranty, an inverter product warranty covers the integrity of the equipment itself.
 If your solar inverter has a defect, mechanical issue, or experiences unreasonable wear and tear, that’s where your product warranty comes into play.

 As you’re shopping around for the right inverter solution, expect each one to come with a product warranty, and of course, longer product warranties are more favorable.
 Most inverter manufacturers offer at least 10 years of coverage under a product warranty, and those that don’t offer 25 years of coverage often have an option to extend the warranty for an additional price.